-Percents are a way of showing how two numbers compare to each other-- this can be useful when working with statistics or showing how much a total has changed over time.
+Percents are a way of showing how two amounts compare to each other.
+This can be useful when working with statistics or showing how much a total has changed over time.
 You can convert any number to a percent by expressing it as a portion of another number; once you get the hang of it, you can make many percent conversions in your head.

-To calculate a percent of a number, you need to know which numbers you are comparing.
-A percent designates how much of one number is made up by another number, and is always calculated in relation to 100.
+A percent designates how much of one quantity is made up by another quantity, and is always calculated in relation to 100.
 Here's a look at how that works:

 Say you have 100 sheep, and you want to figure out how many of them are sheared.
 If 0 out of 100 sheep are sheared, then 0 percent of the sheep are sheared.
 If all 100 of the sheep are sheared, then 100 percent of the sheep are sheared.
 If half, 50, of the sheep are sheared, then 50 percent of the sheep are sheared.

-You don't need a total to be 100 to figure out what percentage one number is of another.
-All you need is the total number and the number of the subset.
-To convert these numbers to a percent, divide the subset by the total, and multiply by 100.
+You don't need a total to be 100 to figure out the percent relationship between two amounts.
+All you need is the total quantity and the amount of the subset.
+To convert these numbers to a percent, divide the subset by the total, then multiply by 100.

 For instance, say you have 72 books and 18 of them have green covers.
-To figure out what percent of the books have green covers, divide the number of green covers by the total number of books: 18 divided by 72 is 0.25.
-Multiply 0.25 by 100 to get the percent of green books:
+To figure out what percent of the books have green covers, divide the number of green covers by the total number of books: 18 ÷ 72 = 0.25.
+Multiply that result by 100 to get the percent of green books:

 So, 25 percent of your books have green covers.

 For instance, say you know that 70 percent of people in your town own cars.
 Your town has 15,000 residents.
 To find how many people own cars, convert 70 percent to a decimal and multiply it by 15,000.
-The decimal form of 70 is 70 divided by 100, or 0.7, so to find the number of people, multiply 0.7 by 15,000:
+The decimal form of 70 is 70 ÷ 100, or 0.7.
+So to find the number of people, multiply 0.7 by 15,000:

 So, 10,500 people in your town own cars.

 You can also have percentages that are greater 100 percent.
-A percentage larger than 100 shows that the number you are comparing to a total is larger than that total.
+A percentage larger than 100 shows that the number you are comparing to a total is larger than said total quantity.
 This can be useful if you're comparing two different totals or showing a large increase in a number.
+Here's an example:

 Farmer Bob has 24 cows, and Farmer Tom has 38 cows.
 To calculate Farmer Tom's cows as a percentage of Farmer Bob's cows, you'd follow the same procedure as with a smaller number.
 First divide 38 (the number of Farmer Tom's cows) by 24 (the number of Farmer Bob's cows), then multiply by 100:

 So, Farmer Tom has 158.33 percent as many cows as Farmer Bob.

-Percents can also be used to show how much a total has changed over time.
+Percents can also be used to show how much a quantity has changed over time.
 This is called percentage change.
-To calculate percentage change, you'll need the original amount of a total and the amount of the total after it has changed.
-You first calculate the amount of change by subtracting the original total from the final total.
-Then divide the amount of change by original total and multiply by 100 to get the percentage.
+To calculate percentage change, you'll need the original quantity and the amount of the quantity after it has changed.
+You first calculate the amount of change by subtracting the original quantity from the final quantity.
+Then divide the amount of change by the original total and multiply by 100 to get the percentage.
 Percentage change can be shown by the following equation, where To is the original total and Tf is the final total.
 The same formula can be used regardless of whether the original total is larger than the final.

 Say Mary had $557.00 in her bank account at the beginning of the month, and $415.00 in her bank account at the end of the month.
 First, subtract the original total from the final: